grumets/nimmbus/API/README.md

   * IDENTIFIER=NB_RESOURCE:MODIFY
   * LANGUAGE=cat,spa,eng
   * USER=
+  * RESOURCE=
   * PASSWORD=
   * TITLE=
   * REASON=
   * TYPE=
 If a paremeter is not indicated the value is not modified.
-If the paremeter is indicated but is black the value is erased.
+If the paremeter is indicated but is blank the value is erased.

 * Resource HREF modification particulatities
   * IDENTIFIER=NB_RESOURCE:MODIFY&TYPE=HREF